 - Hereditary gingival fibromatosis.

-Inflammatory Gingival Hyperplasia
+Inflammatory Gingival Enlargement

-Inflammatory gingival hyperplasia can be chronic or acute.
-The chronic form occurs as an inflammatory response to the dental plaque.
-Plaque bacteria decompose food debris and produce toxins that irritate gums, causing them to swell and bleed.
+Inflammatory gingival hyperplasia can manifest as either chronic or acute.
+The chronic form is typically an inflammatory response to dental plaque.
+Plaque bacteria decompose food debris, producing toxins that irritate the gums, causing them to swell and bleed.
+This form of gingival overgrowth is usually associated with poor oral hygiene and can be localized or generalized.
+Affected gums become red, swollen, tender to the touch, and bleed easily.
+Good oral hygiene practices and periodontal cleaning at the dental office are effective treatments.

-- Poor oral hygiene.
+- Poor oral hygiene

-- Improper tooth fillings.
+- Improper tooth fillings

-- Orthodontic appliances.
+- Orthodontic appliances

-- Mouth breathing.
+- Mouth breathing

-The acute form of gingival hyperplasia includes periodontal abscesses, which cause a localized painful area of purulent discharge.
+The acute form of gingival hyperplasia includes periodontal abscesses, which cause a localized, painful area of purulent discharge.

 Drug-induced Gingival Hyperplasia

-- Anticonvulsants (valproic acid, phenytoin, ethosuximide, methsuximide).
+- Anticonvulsants (e.g., valproic acid, phenytoin, ethosuximide, methsuximide)

-- Immunosuppressants (cyclosporine)
+- Immunosuppressants (e.g., cyclosporine)

 Systemic Diseases or Conditions